 You’re interested in investing in real estate, but don’t have enough (or any) capital for a down payment.
 How do you get a foothold in the real estate market?
 Enter: The sandwich lease.

-A sandwich lease allows you to lease property from owner, and then lease that property to another party.
+A sandwich lease allows you to lease property from the owner, and then lease that property to another party.
 You are the peanut butter in this situation, sandwiched between the property owner and the tenant.

 Let’s explore how the sandwich lease works, and whom it serves best.